 This is a hotly debated topic, but I believe that anyone with Candida overgrowth should avoid fermented foods until their yeast population is under control.
 The prebiotics produced during the fermentation process feed also feeds bad bacteria and yeast.
 Fermented foods themselves may be high in bad bacteria and yeast!
 I recommend killing Candida first and then using fermented foods to help restore the good bacteria.

 Dairy does not directly feed Candida, yet it is a highly inflammatory food.
 Inflammation damages your gut lining, which is already leaky due to an overgrowth of Candida.
 This allows the yeast to continue escaping into your bloodstream, along with toxins, microbes, and other particles.

 Once all of these foreign particles enter your bloodstream, they trigger a fresh wave of inflammation as your immune system tries to neutralize the threats.
 Until your leaky gut heals, the particles just keep on coming, and this constant level of inflammation can eventually lead to an autoimmune disease.

 Foods That Fight Candida Overgrowth

-Ditching the nine foods above will go a long way in starving the yeast so that your good bacteria can restore your gut’s healthy balance.
-You can also stock up on the foods that fight Candida to help your body combat the yeast overgrowth.
+Ditching the nine foods above will go a long way in starving the yeast so that your good bacteria can restore your gut’s healthy balance5.
+You can also stock up on the foods that kill Candida to help your body combat the yeast overgrowth.
 Some of the top foods to help fight Candida include: